Sebastian-Torres-Matrix/bucket-list-adventures/README.md

 through the social media channels.

-* __Wireframes__, here is the link to see the [Wireframes](https://github.com/Sebastian-Torres-Matrix/bucket-list-adventures/tree/master/assets/Wireframes)
+* Here is the link to see the [Wireframes](https://github.com/Sebastian-Torres-Matrix/bucket-list-adventures/blob/master/assets/wireframes/wireframes.pdf)

 ## Features
 #### Landing page